krishnasaga/mars-travel/README.md

 # Mars Travel Project

-Explore Mars through practical applications of technology, leveraging WebAssembly, Rust, and NASA JPL SPICE kernels.
-This project is designed to simulate and provide insights into Mars-Earth travel, celestial mechanics, and space exploration dynamics.
+Explore space through programming, leveraging WebAssembly, Rust, and NASA JPL SPICE kernels.
+This is a small project to simulate and provide insights into Mars-Earth travel, celestial mechanics, and space exploration dynamics.

 ## Features
 - **WebAssembly Integration**: High-performance computations running directly in the browser.